OpenWIS/openwis-tutorials/OWT-6/README.md

 > ### npm
+>

-NPM stands for Node Package Manager.
-It's an online repository of node packages that can be quickly and programmatically installed from the command line, with the `npm` command line interface that comes with Node.
+>NPM stands for Node Package Manager.
+It's an online repository of node packages that can be quickly and programmatically installed
+>from the command line, with the `npm` command line interface that comes with Node.

+### Create Angular App

 Create a new Angular project called **angular-ui**: